Ciechan/BCGenieEffect/README.md

 ## Features

-- Custom destination/start rect
+- UIView category
-- Custom destination/start edge
+- Custom destination/start rectangle and its edge
 - CoreAnimation based

 ## How To Use